Fix: Apple Watch “Too Many Passcode Attempts” Issue

 Press the Too Many Password Attempts Prompt on the Apple Watch

-4. Then release the touch and open it.
+4. Release your touch and select it.

+4.5.
 Discharge the Apple Watch

 Discharge the Battery of the Apple Watch